oracle-samples/oracle-db-examples/optimizer/spm_plan_control/SE/README.md

 The example_se.sql calls "proc_se.sql" (proc_se.sql is essentially the same as ../proc2.sql)

-Scripts create utility procedure called "add_my_plan" (see proc_se.sql) that allows you to take a SQL execution plan from a test query and apply it to an application query.
+Scripts create utility procedures called "set_my_plan" and "add_my_plan" (see proc_se.sql) that allows you to take a SQL execution plan from a test query and apply it to an application query.

-Example output is shown in example_se.lst.
+Example output is shown in example.lst.

 Note that example_se.sql creates a new user called SPM_TESTU.

+See also example_outln.sql for an example of how to migrate a stored outline

 Scripts tested in Oracle Database 18c Standard Edition

-There is an outstanding parsing issue with SE - see directory 27500184

 DISCLAIMER:
    <br/>-- These scripts are provided for educational purposes only.